Keto Smoothie Recipes That Won't Kick You Out of Ketosis

 Chocolate-Covered Macadamia Smoothie

 "This chocolaty treat is a keto-friendly smoothie to have on-the-go or as a light meal when you want something to lift your energy in a way that truly nourishes your body, as opposed to sugary drinks and carbohydrates that will leave you crashing and craving more," says recipe developer Lizzy Swick, M.S., R.D.
 The macadamia nuts have healthy, monounsaturated fats and are low in protein, while the antioxidant-rich cacao helps keep your gut happy and inflammation at bay.
 Plus, it tastes like dessert, so you can use it to curb cravings for sweets.
+(Feeling coffee?
+Here is the complete guide to keto Starbucks food and drinks.)

 Get the recipe: Chocolate-Covered Macadamia Keto Smoothie